 Modern medical science now knows that snoring isn’t just something that annoys your spouse or family – or in severe cases, your neighborhood!
-Snoring is actually a sign that something is very wrong with your sleeping.
+Snoring may be a sign that something is very wrong with your sleeping.
 It’s one of the most tell-tale sleep apnea symptoms.

 Snoring has lots of potential causes.
 Colds will cause people to snore, as well as obesity or sleeping in certain positions.
 Snoring can also be caused by the collapsing of the airway where the upper throat and tongue meet.